Getting Started

 Install the AxonML CLI:

-cargo install axonml-cli
+cargo install --path crates/axonml-cli

 Your First Model